 Depending on who you ask, photography may or may not be in trouble.
 More pictures are being made than ever before, so the medium remains vastly popular.
 However, the traditional business of photography is on a slippery slope.
 Professional photographers, those who make pictures for a living, say that good paying clients are fading away.

 This tough economic environment is across the board.
 Jobs and payments for work in magazines, newspapers and other editorial outlets have receded in recent years.
 Freelance work, from weddings to portraits, pays less today for many who attempt to do the work.
 Many photographers think they can no longer make a living and are nervous about the future.

 So what is the future of photography?
 Perhaps, the better question is what's the future for all media?
+Does it pay to learn photography?
 How will freelance photographers make a good living in this stark new world economy?
 The answer is caught up in a swirl of change, both in technology and the economy.

 A New York City-based company that creates websites for media people, Photoshelter, sponsored the recent Luminance Conference (Sept.
 12 & 13) in New York City.
 It brought together for two days top performers from the worlds of still photography, video, multimedia and publishing to closely examine the future of the media business.

 Gathered for the Conference were Pulitzer Prize-winning photographers, veteran documentary makers, web and social media luminaries, iPhone "app" developers and even an astronaut, Donald Pettit, who has taken some of the most spectacular recent images from outer space.